-The MEP standard is a technology-based standard that applies specifically to MS4s.52 According to the EPA, technology-based standards "are based on the pollutant control capabilities of available technologies."53 Consequently, the MEP standard requires MS4s to use the technology that will reduce their pollutant discharges to the maximum extent practicable.
+The MEP standard is a technology-based standard that applies specifically to MS4s.
+According to the EPA, technology-based standards "are based on the pollutant control capabilities of available technologies."
+Consequently, the MEP standard requires MS4s to use the technology that will reduce their pollutant discharges to the maximum extent practicable.

 Environmental site design (ESD) represents the "MEP technology" for stormwater pollutant reduction in most circumstances.
-ESD, also known as "green infrastructure" or "low impact development," is defined by the Maryland Stormwater Management Act of 2007 as "using small-scale stormwater management practices, nonstructural techniques, and better site planning to mimic natural hydrologic runoff characteristics and minimize the impact of land development on water resources."54 In other words, ESD techniques seek to reduce the pollution entering water bodies, and the impact of excess stormwater volumes on stream banks, by reducing the amount of runoff that reaches those waters in the first place.
+ESD, also known as "green infrastructure" or "low impact development," is defined by the Maryland Stormwater Management Act of 2007 as "using small-scale stormwater management practices, nonstructural techniques, and better site planning to mimic natural hydrologic runoff characteristics and minimize the impact of land development on water resources."
+In other words, ESD techniques seek to reduce the pollution entering water bodies, and the impact of excess stormwater volumes on stream banks, by reducing the amount of runoff that reaches those waters in the first place.

 Many ESD techniques accomplish this function by reducing the amount of effective impervious area on a site or in a watershed.
 Impacts to water quality are tied directly to the introduction of impervious surface cover in the landscape; as impervious cover increases in a watershed, runoff and pollutant loads increase, and water quality degrades.
-Research shows that when impervious surfaces cover as little as 5 percent of a watershed, aquatic insect and freshwater fish diversity declines significantly, and "[m]arked habitat degradation occur[s] at 8 to 10 percent total impervious area."55 Overall stream quality diminishes when impervious cover
+Research shows that when impervious surfaces cover as little as 5 percent of a watershed, aquatic insect and freshwater fish diversity declines significantly, and "[m]arked habitat degradation occur[s] at 8 to 10 percent total impervious area."
+Overall stream quality diminishes when impervious cover exceeds 10 percent and becomes "severely degraded" beyond 25 percent.
+As a result, the most effective means of addressing impacts to water quality is through addressing runoff at its source, i.e., through reducing the amount of runoff that is generated by a development.
+This approach prevents runoff and pollutant loads from increasing in the first instance.

-53 U.S. EPA, "Section B. Clean Water Act Requirements,"
+U.S. EPA, "Section B. Clean Water Act Requirements,"